- Office of Student Affairs

 Contact: James Watkinson-Aramark, Manager

-The University dining hall, in the Student Center, is open to members of the Wilkes community.
+The University dining hall, Henry’s Dining Hall, located on the third floor of the Henry Student Center is open to all members of the Wilkes community.
 Resident students are required to be on a meal plan.
 Prior to vacation periods, the final meal will be the evening meal served prior to the closing of the residence halls.

-1. All participants in the meal plan program are required to present their student
+- All participants in the meal plan program are required to present their student I.D.

 2. It is expected that eating in the University dining hall should be a pleasant experience for all.
-Therefore, any individual whose conduct interferes with this atmosphere may be subject to disciplinary action.
+Therefore, any individual whose conduct interferes with this atmosphere may be subject to removal and referral to Student Affairs.

 3. All silverware, dishes, glasses, and trays must remain in the dining hall.
 Exceptions to this policy may be made only by the Director of Food Services.